5harad/openpolicing/README.md

   * `/src` contains the code.
   * `/tutorial` contains R tutorials for analyzing the data.

+When using this code or data, please cite our [working paper](https://arxiv.org/abs/1706.05678):

+E. Pierson, C. Simoiu, J. Overgoor, S. Corbett-Davies, V. Ramachandran, C. Phillips, S. Goel.
+(2017) “A large-scale analysis of racial disparities in police stops across the United States”.

 ## Instructions for working with the data and reproducing results in the paper

 1. Download the state data from the [Open Policing website](https://openpolicing.stanford.edu/data/) and store it in `data_and_models/data/`.
 Each state should be stored in its own folder using a two-letter state code in the following format: "TWO_LETTER_CODE/TWO_LETTER_CODE-clean.csv.gz".
 For example, Rhode Island would be stored in "RI/RI-clean.csv.gz".